sitting-duck/singleton_sysinfo_cpp/README.md

 An rvalue reference behaves like an lvalue reference, but can be bind to a temporary rvalue.
 The initialized object that would have been a temporary object copied can now be moved in our variable.

-`Logger()` is the Logger class private constructor, creating the logger object.
+`SysInfo()` is the SysInfo class private constructor, creating the sysinfo object.

-`static auto &&logger = Logger();` means that the first time the declaration is executed, a logger object will be created by the private constructor, and moved into the logger variable, which is deducted to be a logger object.
+`static auto &&sysinfo = SysInfo();` means that the first time the declaration is executed, a sysinfo object will be created by the private constructor, and moved into the sysinfo variable, which is deducted to be a sysinfo object.

-From the compiler's point of view `static auto &&logger = Logger();` will be translated into `static Logger &&logger = Logger();`.
+From the compiler's point of view `static auto &&sysinfo = SysInfo();` will be translated into `static SysInfo &&sysinfo = SysInfo();`.
 I remain satisfied with the disappearance of the bureaucratic aspect of rewriting the class name several times to declare it, then initialize it with its constructor.

 __Note:__